TheMatjaz/matjaz.it/content/page/about.md

 +++
 aliases = ["about-me", "about-this-blog", "info"] date = "2014-01-16T19:39:19+00:00"
-description = "Short description of this blog and my story" draft = false hidefromhome = true highlight = false
+description = "Are you wondering who is the writer of this blog and why does this blog even exist?" draft = false hidefromhome = true highlight = false